Quansight/Quansight-website/README.md

 the same repository on GitHub, whenever a commit is made to the repo, whether the commit was just for the Consulting site or just for the Labs site, it triggers a preview deployment for both sites.
-Likewise, whenever a merge is made to the `main` branch, it triggers a production deployment to both websites.
+Likewise, whenever a merge is made to the `main` branch, it triggers a production deployment to both live websites.

 Each Vercel project has settings that allow it to integrate with Storyblok, Next.js, and GitHub.
 Each Vercel project has three separate environments: